Sledgehammer (Peter Gabriel song): Release

-Critical reception and legacy
+Critical reception

 "Sledgehammer" has been described as dance-rock, funk rock, soul, and new wave, Ryan Reed of Paste called the song a danceable "blue-eyed soul-strut".
+Billboard said that the song possessed a "straightforward r&b sound, almost as direct as its Stax/Volt ancestors."
+Cashbox called it a "riveting, hard-hitting track" that evoked the work of Steve Winwood.
+They also called the song a continuation of Gabriel's "innovative work" that manifested in "imaginative [and] creative results".
+Music & Media said that the song showcased Gabriel "in his most soulful mood ever."

 Trouser Press gave it as an example of Gabriel's "characteristically sophisticated music" which in this case "touches on funk".
 Stewart Mason of AllMusic thought that "Sledgehammer"'s "earthier foundation keeps the song from getting distracted from the pounding, swaggering groove at its core", adding that "it's not his masterpiece, but it's probably his best pop song.
 Later attempts at rewriting it, like 1992's dismal 'Steam', didn't work half as well."

-"Sledgehammer" was used as the now defunct 3rd Brigade 3rd Infantry Division song.
-The Sledgehammer Brigade was located on Kelley Hill, Fort Moore (Benning), GA.
-The song was used to increase esprit de corps of the brigade at the end of physical training and special events.